 To become an internationally-recognised community of doctoral researchers contributing to socially just global development through the research of its members and their progression into leadership roles in public, private and civic institutions.

-The specific elements the new Doctoral College aims to foster are:
+The Doctoral College aims to foster:

 - Facilitate PGRs' contribution to research within GDI, the School, and University.

 Dr Tanja Bastia, Director of the Doctoral College

 The Rory and Elizabeth Brooks Doctoral College offers an exciting new home for rigorous research training in the field of global development.
 Students develop skills under the supervision of world leading researchers who continue to challenge and shape the way we think about and work to make global development work better for all.
 All post-graduate researchers can expect to work in a vibrant research community where their ideas and work are constantly challenged and critiqued through workshops, master classes, seminars and informal discussions–most of which are student-led.
 They gain a rounded set of research skills, policy knowledge and attitudes that mould them into researchers with purpose- making a difference as academics, government, the private sector and leading NGOs.

 Dr Pritish Behuria, Deputy Director of the Doctoral College

 The Global Development Institute is committed to providing a supportive and enriching environment for our postgraduate researchers.
 Our former PhD researchers have gone on to work at leading academic institutions around the world, as well as multi-lateral organisations, think tanks and non-governmental organisations.
 At GDI, postgraduate researchers benefit from an active research environment, an active learning community and world-leading interdisciplinary research groups.
 As one of the leading development studies departments in the world, we are committed to supporting the growth of our PhD researchers to become thoughtful and critically engaged social scientists.

 The Administrative Framework